 The learning method in EiT is experience-based.
 A key aspect of the learning process is the situations that arise as team members work together across their disciplines.
-Students develop skills in collaboration by reflecting on these situations throughout the project.
+Students develop teamwork skills by reflecting on these situations throughout the project.
 Team members perform reflection activities together, stimulated by facilitation as well as a variety of exercises such as writing down reflections, exercises in teamwork, and feedback.
-The EiT Academic Section creates the professional foundation for facilitation, which is carried out by the village supervisor and learning assistants.
+The Experts in Teamwork Academic Section creates the professional foundation for facilitation, which is carried out by the village supervisor and learning assistants.